E-commerce Start-ups: Here’s What You Need to Know About Retail Inventory Management

 One of the first things you’ll need for retail inventory management is a point of sale (POS) system to track specific item sale information.
 While you can do this manually at the start of your business, you’ll need a system sooner than you think.

 Square, Shopify, and ShopKeep are all POS options for small businesses.
-Each one has unique features to help you stay on top of your sales.
+Each has unique features to help you stay on top of your sales.
 You will also need a cash flow projection tool to help you predict your cash availability.
 You can access mine by clicking here.
-This will help you project your cash flow on a monthly basis.
+This will help you project your cash flow every month.

-Next, you’ll need to determine your base stock level for every item.
-This is the predicted inventory level that you believe you will need to always have on-hand.
-It is frequently called “safety stock,” and functions as reserve inventory to keep you in stock between orders.
+Next, you must determine your base stock level for every item.
+This is the predicted inventory level you believe you will always need to have on hand.
+It is frequently called “safety stock” and functions as reserve inventory to keep you in stock between orders.

-It’s also important to understand and document the reorder cycle times for all of your vendors.
-How long does it take for you to receive the goods once the order is sent to the vendor?
+Understanding and documenting the reorder cycle times for all your vendors is also essential.
+For example, how long does it take to receive the goods once the order is sent to the vendor?
 This is something to consider when calculating your base stock level, as that stock will need to hold you over until you can make or acquire more products.

 Ongoing Retail Inventory Management